BREAKING NEWS

 Jacobs went to his apartment and changed into a long-sleeve security jacket, dark pants and a mask, prosecutors said.

-When Gambles returned to the car, Jacobs confronted him and pointed the gun at the victim’s head.
-When Gambles did not cooperate, Jacobs shot him in the head.
+When Gambles came back to his car, Jacobs pointed the gun at him and shot him in the head when he failed to cooperate.

 "An innocent man was out enjoying dinner with a friend when his life was taken by a violent stranger.
 The jury's verdict triggered an automatic punishment of life without the possibility of parole for this senseless and terrible crime," District Attorney Greg Willis said.